 Confidentiality is important and required when working with students with disabilities.
 Do not disclose a student's disability to another student.
 Remember, a student with a disability is first a student.

-Make a general announcement at the beginning of the semester and include a statement regarding Disability Services in your syllabus.
+Make a general announcement at the beginning of each new semester and include a statement regarding the availability of the MCC Office of Disability Services for student's in need of assistance due to a disability.

-Disabilities do not excuse students from the Student Code of Conduct.
-Hold the student accountable and take the appropriate actions when a student violates the Code of Conduct.
+Disabilities do not excuse students from adhering to the Student Code of Conduct.
+Hold the student accountable for their actions and take appropriate measures to address matters when a student violates the Student Code of Conduct.

 Mott Community College is required by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act of 2008 to provide effective auxiliary aids and services for qualified students with documented disabilities, if such accommodations are needed to provide equitable access to the College's programs and services.